abbbi/virtnbdbackup/README.md

 ```

 Start incremental backup for domain `vm1`, backup only changed blocks to the
-last full backup, the same directory is used for as backup target:
+last full backup, the same directory is used as backup target:

 ```
 virtnbdbackup -d vm1 -l inc -o /tmp/backupset/vm1
 ```

-The resulting directory will contain all information for restoring the virtual
+The resulting directory will contain both backups and all other files required
-machine, including logfiles that can be used for analyzing backup issues:
+to restore the virtual machine.
+Created logfiles can be used for analyzing
+backup issues:

 ```
 /tmp/backupset/vm1
 ├── backup.full.05102021161752.log
 ├── backup.inc.05102021161813.log
-├── backup.inc.05102021161814.log
 ├── checkpoints
 │   ├── virtnbdbackup.0.xml
 │   ├── virtnbdbackup.1.xml
-│   └── virtnbdbackup.2.xml
 ├── sda.full.data
 ├── sda.inc.virtnbdbackup.1.data
-├── sda.inc.virtnbdbackup.2.data
 ├── vm1.cpt
 ├── vmconfig.virtnbdbackup.0.xml
 ├── vmconfig.virtnbdbackup.1.xml
-└── vmconfig.virtnbdbackup.2.xml
 ```

 ## Application consistent backups